Shashi Tharoor: In opposition (2014–present)

 Tharoor has also attempted to introduce several Private Members' Bills in the Parliament, rare for an Indian parliamentarian.
 Notably, his efforts to amend Section 377 of the Indian Penal Code were voted out by the majority of parliamentarians on two occasions.
 The Apex court of India later ruled in favor of amending the controversial article in 2018, thereby vindicating the position advocated by Tharoor.
 Tharoor got elected to the AICC Working committee on 20 August 2023.
 In the 2024 election, he was re-elected, defeating BJP cabinet minister Rajeev Chandrashekar.

 Tharoor is swarmed by media after voting in the 2009 general election.

 While in opposition, he was appointed to multiple positions by the Modi-led government.
-In 2019, he was appointed as the Chairman of Standing Committee on Communications and Information Technology.
-On 26 September 2024, he was appointed as the Chairman of Committee on External Affairs.
+In 2019, he was appointed as the chairman of Standing Committee on Communications and Information Technology.
+On 26 September 2024, he was appointed as the chairman of Committee on External Affairs.

 Tharoor, then chairman of Committee on External Affairs in 16th Lok Sabha, presented the 12th report for expanding and building the numbers, quality and capacity of India's diplomats.
 In March 2023, Parliamentary Committee on External Affairs criticized the service for being severely short-staffed and under-budgeted.

-In May 2025, he led the Indian government's US and Panama delegation for a mega diplomatic outreach program to key partner countries over the April 22 Pahalgam terror attack and India's subsequent retaliation against terror camps located in Pakistan, named Operation Sindoor.
-He termed the opportunity as a “great honour” and a “matter of duty” as a citizen of India and said he looks forward to playing his part in leading the delegation even as his party, Congress, has frowned upon his inclusion.
+In May 2025, he led the Indian government's US and Panama delegation for a diplomatic outreach program to key partner countries over the April 22 Pahalgam terror attack and India's subsequent retaliation against terror camps located in Pakistan, named Operation Sindoor.
+He termed the opportunity as a "great honour" and a "matter of duty" as a citizen of India and said he looks forward to playing his part in leading the delegation even as his party, Congress, has frowned upon his inclusion.
 He asserted that only national interest is above everything else.
 Tharoor explicitly identified Pakistan as the principal perpetrator.
-He emphasized in diplomatic briefings and public statements that the attack was carried out by militants linked to Lashkar-e-Taiba, operating with Pakistan’s support, and stressed that India’s response targeted only terrorist infrastructure.
-During the delegation’s visit to the 9/11 Memorial in New York, Tharoor highlighted the shared experience of India and the US as victims of terrorism and called for global solidarity in holding state sponsors of terror accountable.
+He emphasized in diplomatic briefings and public statements that the attack was carried out by militants linked to Lashkar-e-Taiba, operating with Pakistan's support, and stressed that India's response targeted only terrorist infrastructure.
+During the delegation's visit to the 9/11 Memorial in New York, Tharoor highlighted the shared experience of India and the US as victims of terrorism and called for global solidarity in holding state sponsors of terror accountable.